dotnet/fsharp/docs/equality.md

 f3<byte>() // performance of this determined by EQTYPE<'T> and RUNTIME-EQTYPE<byte>
 ```

-Example 4: a generic struct type in a non-inline generic context
+Example 4 (a generic struct type in a non-inline generic context):

 ```fsharp
 let f4<'T> () =
    ... some long code